DRIVER EARNS HIGHWAY ANGEL WINGS FOR RESCUING WOMAN FROM BURNING VEHICLE

 Rojas has kept in touch with the woman’s husband.
 “She was in the hospital for a couple weeks,” shared Rojas.
 “She’ll have two or three months of physical therapy and then she’ll be fully recovered.”

-For his willingness to assist a fellow driver, TCA has presented Rojas with a certificate, patch, lapel pin, and truck decals.
+For his willingness to assist, TCA has presented Rojas with a certificate, patch, lapel pin, and truck decals.
 His employer has also received a certificate acknowledging their driver as a Highway Angel.